samber/invoice-as-a-service/README.md

 ## Usage

-I provide `invoice-as-a-service` with a full hosted environment for fast and easy setup.
+I provide `invoice-as-a-service` with a full hosted environment for fast and easy setup (endpoint: https://invoice-as-a-service.cleverapps.io).

 For improved privacy, you can also deploy the project on your own infrastructure for free.